 - Semi-structured interviews – Planning, execution & analysis of user interviews in the context of use

-- Focal groups – Moderated group discussions in order to identify requirements and potential
+- Focus groups – Moderated group discussions in order to identify requirements and potential

 - Eye tracking – Evaluation of eye movements and resting time in individual sections of the interface